BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

 plot offers an answer to this concern.
 The main idea is that we can use LOO as a fast and reliable approximation to cross-validation in order to avoid using the data twice.
-The "PIT part\", stands for Probability Integral Transform[^19], which is transformation in 1D where we can get a $\mathcal{U}(0, 1)$ distribution from any continuous random variable if we transform that random variable using its own CDF (for details see Section {ref}`loo_depth`).
+The "PIT part\", stands for Probability Integral Transform[^19], which is a transformation in 1D where we can get a $\mathcal{U}(0, 1)$ distribution from any continuous random variable if we transform that random variable using its own CDF (for details see Section {ref}`loo_depth`).
 In LOO-PIT we do not know the true CDF, but